Probabilistic Fixed Ballot Rules and Hybrid Domains: Introduction

-The paper also investigates the structure of unanimous and strategy-proof RSCFs on hybrid domains.
+The paper also investigates the structure of unanimous and strategy-proof RSCFs on regular domains, i.e., domains satisfying the three aforementioned familiar axioms.
 A RSCF associates a lottery over alternatives to each profile of preferences.
 Randomization is a way to resolve conflicts of interest by ensuring a measure of ex-ante fairness in the collective decision process.
 More importantly, it has recently been shown that randomization significantly enlarges the scope of designing well-behaved mechanisms, e.g., the compromise RSCF of \citet{CSZ2014} and the maximal-lottery mechanism of \citet{BBS2016}.

 In order to define the notion of strategy-proofness, we follow the standard approach of \citet{G1977}.
 For every voter, truthfully revealing her preference ordering must yield a lottery that stochastically dominates the lottery arising from any unilateral misrepresentation of preferences according to the sincere preference.
 Unanimity is a weak efficiency requirement which says that the alternative that is unanimously best at a preference profile is selected with probability one.